 Each day, damage is applied to only the smallest size of buildings still remaining, with damage applied to one building at a time until it is destroyed.
 Damage to individual buildings carries over from day to day.
 On any given day, at most 4 Infrastructure, 3 Small, 2 Medium or 1 Large structure can be destroyed.
 Once that limit is reached, or once the last building of a particular size is destroyed, no more damage is applied to any additional buildings that day.

 During this final phase, if the attackers damage the settlement at all, the settlement falls and the victors have the first shot at claiming control.
+At this point, the Keep will also be considered destroyed, and its Max Upgrade will drop by 1.
+If that drops the Max Upgrade below 0, the Keep will be removed and will be ineligible for repairs.

 Until the target settlement is destroyed and turned over to new owners, the siege can be defeated in the following ways: